Dark Funeral (1994)

 is what separates this release from so many others; everything is done for a reason.

-in a device to create tension and an unsettling sensation of fundamental dischord.
-Themgoroth sounds as if his throat is being
+harmonies in a device to create tension and an unsettling sensation of fundamental dischord.
+Themgoroth sounds as if his throat

-shredded, yet he never relents.
+is being shredded, yet he never relents.
 The furious and intense drumming of Equimanthorn is very precise.
-Blackmoon's dark and frigid
+Blackmoon's dark

-E.P.
-It is difficult to decide which version is preferable, as the original is probably more familiar, yet the guitar tone
+debut E.P.
+It is difficult to decide which version is preferable, as the original is probably more familiar, yet the guitar

-is superior on the L.P., in most places.
+tone is superior on the L.P., in most places.
 All in all, it was probably done better the first time.
-This is one of the best songs
+This is one of the best

-on the album, as it is morbidly consumed with nocturnal atmosphere.
-The slower sections and the haunting melodies found therein
+songs on the album, as it is morbidly consumed with nocturnal atmosphere.
+The slower sections and the haunting melodies found

 "Bloodfrozen" enters the soundscape with a very slow, doomy pace.
 The open-arpeggio